 Beam-O-War: The only time in the franchise where it's played straight is Nanoha's "fight" against Dieci, Caro & Friedrich vs. Lutecia & two Jiraiou, and Voltaire vs. Hakuten'ou.

 Beam Spam: Played with.
 The anime and manga warn that dismissing battle strategy in favor of zerging enemies puts an unhealthy strain on the body.

-Busman's Holiday: In Episode 10, the Forwards' day off is canceled when they find Vivio and two Relics, leading into a battle that spans the next two episodes.
+Busman's Holiday: In Episode 10, the Forwards' day off is cancelled when they find Vivio and two Relics, leading into a battle that spans the next two episodes.